JuliaLang/julia/doc/src/manual/arrays.md

 5
 ```

-It's important to note that there's a very large assymmetry in the performance
+It's important to note that there's a very large asymmetry in the performance
 of these conversions.
 Converting a linear index to a set of cartesian indices
 requires dividing and taking the remainder, whereas going the other way is just
 multiplies and adds.
 In modern processors, integer division can be 10-50 times